Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 During the STEP translation, a map of correspondence between STEP entities and OCCT shapes is created.

-To get information on the result of translation of a given STEP entity use the command *Draw:> tpent \#*.
+To get information on the result of translation of a given STEP entity use the command @code Draw:> tpent #*.@endcode

-To create an OCCT shape, corresponding to a STEP entity, use the command *Draw:> tpdraw \#*.
+To create an OCCT shape, corresponding to a STEP entity, use the command @code Draw:> tpdraw #*. @endcode

-To get the number of a STEP entity, corresponding to an OCCT shape, use the command *Draw:> fromshape \<shape_name\>*.
+To get the number of a STEP entity, corresponding to an OCCT shape, use the command @code Draw:> fromshape <shape_name>. @endcode

-To clear the map of correspondences between STEP entities and OCCT shapes use the command *Draw:> tpclear*.
+To clear the map of correspondences between STEP entities and OCCT shapes use the command @code Draw:> tpclear. @endcode

 @subsection occt_step_6_4 Analyzing the transferred data

 The procedure of analysis of data import can be divided into two stages:
-   1.to check the file contents,
+   1. to check the file contents,
-   2.to estimate the translation results (conversion and validated ratios).
+   2. to estimate the translation results (conversion and validated ratios).

 @subsubsection occt_step_6_4_1 Checking file contents